Treating Substance-Induced Psychosis and Psychotic Disorders

 With the right approach to treatment, individuals with dual diagnoses can successfully recover and go on to live healthy and happy lives.

-On this page, you will learn what a dual diagnosis is, why psychotic disorders are often accompanied by addiction, and various approaches to psychotic disorder and addiction treatment.
+On this page, you will learn what a dual diagnosis is, why psychotic disorders are often accompanied by addiction, and various approaches to psychotic disorders and addiction treatment.

 Psychiatric disorders, also known as mental health conditions, range in severity, some being mild and only needing therapy to overcome and others being more severe, requiring medication and hospitalization for treatment.
 While a psychiatric disorder does not cause addiction directly, it can make developing one more likely.